microsoft/debug-adapter-protocol/specification.md

   fullTypeName?: string;

   /**
-   * Optional expression that can be evaluated in the current scope to obtain
+   * An expression that can be evaluated in the current scope to obtain the
-   * the exception object.
+   * exception object.
    */
   evaluateName?: string;